 The Legislature adopted the initial or original fiscal year 2022 budget during the 2021 General Session (January to March 2021).
 The original consensus revenue estimates for the General Fund budget at the start of fiscal year 2022, excluding department-specific revenue sources such as federal grants and departmental collections, and miscellaneous transfers, were 3.28 percent higher than the final fiscal year 2021 budget.
 The increase was primarily due to growth in the sales and use tax based on the strong Utah economy.
 Budgeted expenditures were 27.70 percent higher than the final fiscal year 2021 budget.
-The original fiscal year 2022 budget using revenue growth, prior year reserves, and fund balances.
+The Governor and Legislature were able to balance the original fiscal year 2022 budget using revenue growth, prior year reserves, and fund balances.